Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Definable Order Lemma

+The proof of Lemma~\ref{lem:comps-of-H} is divided into several steps.
+Recall that, as shown in Corollary~\ref{cor:comps-social}, for each connected component $C$ of the social graph $M$ we have already interpreted the block order within cells that belong to $C$.
+The intuition is that now, we try to ``connect'' different components of $M$ with each other, and to ``connect'' solitary vertices (i.e. vertices belonging to solitary cells) to social vertices (i.e. vertices belonging to social cells, and thus participating in the connected components of $M$).

-Hence, we are left with proving Lemma~\ref{lem:comps-of-H}.
-The proof is divided into several steps.
-Intuitively, we try to connect components of the social graph $M$ with each other, as well as vertices from solitary cells to these components, using paths in $H$ whose internal vertices are all solitary.
-By Lemma~\ref{lem:neighboring-blocks} we know that such paths cannot jump between distant blocks, hence we will be able to control guessing them in \mso.
-We will also use the idempotence of the abstraction $e=\abst{\sigma}$, which is equal to $\abst{\sigma_s}$ for all $s\in [n]$, to reason about the existence of some ``local'' paths realizing sought connections.
+The key tool in formalizing these ``connections'' will be the notion of a {\em{solitary path}}, which is essentially a path in $H$ all of whose internal vertices are solitary.
+One the one hand, solitary paths are basic ``links'' that can connect two social vertices, or a solitary vertex with a social vertex.
+On the other hand, by Lemma~\ref{lem:neighboring-blocks} we know that such paths cannot jump between distant blocks, hence we will be able to control guessing them in \mso with the help of moduli.
+We will also use the idempotence of the abstraction $e=\abst{\sigma}$, which is equal to $\abst{\sigma_s}$ for all $s\in [n]$, to reason about the existence of some ``local'' solitary paths realizing sought connections.

-We first formalize the kind of connections we are interested in.
-A path $Q$ in $H$ is called {\em{solitary}} if the following conditions hold: \begin{itemize} \item all internal vertices of $Q$ are solitary; and \item if the endpoints of $Q$ belong to $U_c$ and $U_d$, respectively, then $(c,d)$ is not a mixed pair. \end{itemize} Note that the endpoints of a solitary path may be social, but we explicitly exclude the case when they belong to cells forming a mixed pair.
+Our goal in this subsection is to work out basic properties of solitary paths.
+Formally, a path $Q$ in $H$ is called {\em{solitary}} if the following conditions~hold: \begin{itemize} \item all internal vertices of $Q$ are solitary; and \item if the endpoints of $Q$ belong to $U_c$ and $U_d$, respectively, then $(c,d)$ is not a mixed pair. \end{itemize} Note that the endpoints of a solitary path may be social, but we explicitly exclude the case when they belong to cells forming a mixed pair.
 The following assertion about locality of solitary paths follows immediately from Lemma~\ref{lem:neighboring-blocks}.

-\begin{observation} If $Q$ is a solitary path, then any two consecutive vertices on $Q$ belong either to the same or to neighboring blocks. \end{observation}
+\begin{obs} If $Q$ is a solitary path, then any two consecutive vertices on $Q$ belong either to the same or to neighboring blocks. \end{obs}

-We first show that when two different components of the social graph $M$ can be connected by a solitary path, then they can be connected by a local solitary path.
+We first show that when two different components of the social graph $M$ can be connected by a solitary path, then they can be connected by a solitary path that is entirely contained in one block, and even this block can be chosen arbitrarily.
 For this we crucially use the idempotence of abstraction $e$.